Cranbaerry/A.R.E.S/README.md

 Thx to [KeafyIsHere](https://github.com/KeafyIsHere) for the original avatar logging script!

-Thx to [nesrak1](https://github.com/nesrak1/AssetsTools.NET) for the original "AssetTools.NET.dll" file that was edited!
+Thx to [nesrak1](https://github.com/nesrak1/AssetsTools.NET) for the original "AssetTools.NET.dll" file packed into HOTSWAP!

 Thx to [FACS01](https://github.com/FACS01-01/FACS_Utilities) for the bledshape and animation repairs!